ToshioCP/Gtk4-tutorial/gfm/sec15.md

 ## source files

-The [source files](../src/tfe5) of the text editor `tfe` will be shown in the next section.

-You can also download the files from the [repository](https://github.com/ToshioCP/Gtk4-tutorial).
+You can download the files from the [repository](https://github.com/ToshioCP/Gtk4-tutorial).
 There are two options.

 - Use git and clone.